Epilepsy and School

 Prescribed medication may be administered by school nurse or by a non-health professional designate of the school.
 The below form is needed to allow these medications to be administered.

-Form for the school:
+Form to provide to the school:

-To request it from Children's:
+To request forms from Children's Health:

 The form will show up online.
 After logging in, from the "Messaging" tab, look under "Letters".
 If this form is not there, you can request that your care team release one by sending them a secure message, located under the "Messaging" tab, then select "Get Medical Advice".